 - It also looks like a tree.
 A very odd kind of tree, with three intertwined trunks that form an endless triple helix.

 - It should be noted that Yggdrasil is the name of a Linux distribution.

-- In Kimi Ga Nozomu Eien (The Eternity That You Wish For, Rumbling Hearts) promises made at a tree on a hill are crucial to the plot.
+- In Rumbling Hearts (The Eternity That You Wish For, Rumbling Hearts) promises made at a tree on a hill are crucial to the plot.

-- In Battle Angel Alita, an Orbital Lift threatens to fall down due to the lost of its upper end, thus inflicting massive damage on earth.
-Main charakter Alita forms herself into a giant lotus petal which reinforces the Lift, thus preventing the apocalyptical downfall.
+- In Gunnm, an Orbital Lift threatens to fall down due to the lost of its upper end, thus inflicting massive damage on earth.
+Main character Alita forms herself into a giant lotus petal which reinforces the Lift, thus preventing the apocalyptical downfall.

 - In Naruto, it is eventually revealed that the source of all chakra was the World Tree.
 After the mother of the Sage of Six Paths stole some of its power, it became the Ten Tailed beast in an effort to reclaim it.

 - Neon Genesis Evangelion uses the Kaballistic Tree Of Life.
 The concept of breaching the barrier that people put around themselves is integral to the plot.